ac000/libmtdac/ADDING_AN_API.md

 Then we have a couple of internal includes, the first is the corresponding header file for this API (more on that later) and then we have endpoint.h for the definition of do\_ep().

+Then we define the version of the API as defined by HMRC..

 After that we define the functions for each API endpoint.
 These usually just make a call to do\_ep() and nothing else.
 E.g